 Historic Spain - The places that forged a country

-For years people have been talking about a tour which covers some of the most important locations in the history of Spain—hard to choose but we’ve had a go
+For years people have been talking about a tour which covers some of the most important locations in the history of Spain—hard to choose but we had a go in 2023—It was a great success, with a waiting list , so we thought we should have another run at it

 We start on the Ferry from Plymouth—we did this last year and although it’s a couple of hours further to get to the port the crossing is faster by many more hours.

-After San Ildefonso we’re off toward the Portuguese border to Ciudad Rodrigo.
-We are staying in the castle and highest point in town ( you can climb the tower) Ciudad Rodrigo was besieged during the Peninsula war with the siege being eventually lifted by the Duke of Wellington.
+After Segovia we’re off toward the Portuguese border to Ciudad Rodrigo.
+We are staying in the castle and highest point in town (you can climb the tower) Ciudad Rodrigo was besieged during the Peninsula war with the siege being eventually lifted by the Duke of Wellington.
 Salamanca is nearby and there are great walks around the walls and a Goya museum

 Next we plunge south to Guadalupe.
 Home of our lady of Guadalupe and a major place of pilgrimage even today.
 Only Santiago de Compostella is more venerated and in the middle ages gates were built to keep the pilgrims out, so many were sleeping in the town square.
 The driving in this area is unparalleled in Spain in its quality– a drivers dream!